survivejs/webpack-book/manuscript/building/01_source_maps.md

 You may **not** want to generate a source map for your production bundle as this makes it easy to inspect your application (it depends on whether you want this or not; it is useful for staging).
 Skip the `devtool` field then or generate a hidden variant.
 Skipping source maps entirely also speeds up your build a notch as generating source maps at the best quality can be a big operation.

-**Hidden source maps** give trace information only.
+**Hidden source maps** give stack trace information only.
 You can connect them with a monitoring service to get traces as the application crashes allowing you to fix the problematic situations.
 While this isn't ideal, it is better to know about possible problems than not.

 T> It is a good idea to study the documentation of the loaders you are using to see loader specific tips.
 For example, with TypeScript, you may need to set a particular flag to make it work as you expect.